gbgabiola/notes/quotes.md

 > "One person's 'paranoia' is another person's 'engineering redundancy.'" - Marcus J. Ranum

 > "A great lathe operator commands several times the wage of an average lathe operator, but a great writer of software code is worth 10,000 times the price of an average software writer." - Bill Gates

+> "One of my most productive days was throwing away 1000 lines of code." - Ken Thompson

+> Atwood's Law: "Any application that can be written in javaScript will eventually be written in javaScript." - Jeff Atwood

+> "Optimism is an occupational hazard of programming.
+Testing is the treatment." - Kent Beck

+> "Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program." - Linus Torvalds

+> "Like me, the author is having trouble with the fact that 199 out of 200 applicants for every programming job can't write code at all.
+I repeat: they can’t write any code whatsoever." - Jeff Artwood

+> "A good programmer is someone who always looks both ways before crossing a one-way street." - Doug Linder

 ## Debugging